An Education volunteer in Madagascar: An interview with Mj

 If you have any other questions related to serving in the Peace Corps in Madagascar, you are welcome to do so via Linked In (search Mj Haynes, it should be me).

 What are you waiting for?
 Opportunities like this don’t come often.
-If you have a passion for service and an adventurous spirit like MJ’s, apply to the Peace Corps today.
+If you have a passion for service and an adventurous spirit like Mj’s, apply to the Peace Corps today.
 Expand your horizons, push your limits, and create positive impact as a volunteer.
 You never know how serving as a Peace Corps volunteer could change your life.

 The content of this post does not necessarily reflect the views of the U.S. Government, the Peace Corps, or Madagascar Government.